28kayak/Centos_command_list/install_sublime.md

-# install sublime text from a terminal
+# Install sublime text from a terminal

 ## Install the GPG key:
 ```sh